appendix FSelf-referential options

 }

-The zero value of int, 0, makes it hard to distinguish between users wanting the default and those meaning no retries.
-Since 0 is ambiguous (could mean an unset field or "no retries"), we might add a boolean field like NoRetries to indicate turning off retries:
+The zero value of int, 0, makes it hard to distinguish between users who want the default and those who want no retries.
+Because 0 is ambiguous (it could mean an unset field or no retries), we might add a Boolean field like NoRetries to indicate turning off retries:

 type Options struct {